 Back Cracker Board - Functionality:

 The TikTok back cracker board has one function and that is strictly to crack your back.
 The back cracker board has 3 adjustable settings but ultimately you get the same result.
 What catches the eye when looking at the back cracker board is the spine protector in the middle and the spikes on the side.
 The spine protector piece along the middle of the back cracker device is put in place to decompress and elongate the spine simultaneously.
 If your goal is to elongate your spine, the back cracker device is a logical option.
+(Also read on how to pop your lower back and how to decompress your spine.)
 However, the same stretch can be achieved by using a foam roller, a pair of pillows, or any item resembling the shape of the back cracker device, capable of supporting and elevating your lower back comfortably.

 Back Cracker Board - Effectiveness: